Symbolk/somanyconflicts/README.md

 ## Language Support

+- Java
 - JavaScript
 - TypeScript
-- Java
-- Python
+- Python (doing)

 ## Requirements

 - Install latest VSCode of course.
-- Search&Install SoManyConflict in VSCode extension marketplace.
+- Search&Install `SoManyConflict` in the extension marketplace.

 ## Quick Start

 1. Open a Git repository with unresolved merge conflicts in VSCode.
-2. Invoke command `somany`.
+2. Invoke command `somany` or click the button in the side bar.
 3. Start resolving from the recommended starting point conflict block.
-4. Jump to the suggested subsequent conflict block to resolve.
+4. Navigate and jump to the suggested subsequent conflict block to resolve by hand.
-5. After all conflicts resolved, go on committing the changed files.
+5. After all conflicts resolved, go on committing the resolved files.

 ## Develop